 1

 • 1

 I wasn't trying to make a case.
 That's why it was a comment and not an answer.
 Your reply tends to prove my main point, which is that it's going to be hard for anyone to answer the question without being side tracked by your footnote.
-Apr 19, 2019 at 22:06
+Commented Apr 19, 2019 at 22:06

+1